mauicv/mauicv.github.io/_posts/2020-05-25-metropolis-walks-on-graphs.md

 ## Metropolis Hastings Random Walk on Graphs

-We're  going to build a slighly simpler notion of graph here than in part 1.
+We're  going to build a slightly simpler notion of graph here than in part 1.
 Firstly its going to be bidirectional so a connection between nodes a and b corresponds to a connection between b and a.
-Instead of building a graph out of text i'm going to instead build one by taking a collection of nodes and then connecting each with some probability, we're also going to assume the weights on a single node are equally distrubuted.
+Instead of building a graph out of text I'm going to instead build one by taking a collection of nodes and then connecting each with some probability, we're also going to assume the weights on a single node are equally distributed.
 So for any random walker moving on this graph if its in a particular state and that state is connected to $n$ other states then the probability that the walker moves to each of those states is $$1/n$$

-The following wall of code (sorry) is basically the same as in part 1 except the `TransitionMartix` matrix multiplication method now has an extra case included for a new class i've defined called `MetropolisWalker`.
+The following wall of code (sorry) is basically the same as in part 1 except the `TransitionMartix` matrix multiplication method now has an extra case included for a new class I've defined called `MetropolisWalker`.
 This way the matrix is applied differently to Metropolis Walkers than to normal walkers.

 ```python